Early Life and Education

 Koo Kwang-mo was born on January 23, 1978, in Seoul, South Korea.
-He is the eldest son of Koo Bon-neung, the former chairman of Heesung Group, and the great-grandson of Koo In-hwoi, the founder of LG Group.
-He graduated from Youngdong High School in 1995 and earned a bachelor's degree in computer science from Rochester Institute of Technology in the United States.
-Initially, Koo did not anticipate leading LG Group, having pursued studies in the US and gaining experience in the tech sector.
+He is the eldest son of Koo Bon-neung, the chairman of Heesung Group, and the nephew of Koo Bon-moo, the former LG Group chairman.
+He graduated from Youngdong High School and earned a bachelor's degree in computer science from the Rochester Institute of Technology in the United States.
+He also studied in the MBA program at Stanford University Graduate School of Business, but dropped out before completing the degree.

 Rise to Success